nim-lang/Nim/readme.md

   Also where most development decisions get made.
 * [Gitter][nim-gitter] - an additional place to discuss Nim in real-time.
 There is a bridge between Gitter and the IRC channel.
+* [Telegram][nim-telegram] - an additional place to discuss Nim in real-time.
+There is the official Telegram channel.
 * [Stack Overflow][nim-stackoverflow] - a popular Q/A site for programming related
   topics that includes posts about Nim.
 * [Github Wiki][nim-wiki] - Misc user-contributed content.